Headset Cup Press

 This tool is designed to install the cups that hold the headset bearings on many brands of bicycle.

-The tool consists of a pair of spacers (sometimes called drifts) machined to match the bearing’s inside and outside diameters, and a 300mm threaded rod to pull the spacers together.
+The tool consists of a pair of drifts (sometimes called spacers or bushings) machined to match the bearings inside and outside diameters, and a threaded rod to pull the drifts together.

 How To Use